Modal Verbs in English: Rules, Usage, and Common Mistakes

 • They do not take -s in the third person singular (He can swim, not He cans swim).

-• They do not have infinitive (to can) or participle forms (canned as a modal does not exist).
+• They do not have infinitive forms (to can) or participle forms (a modal canned does not exist).

 List of Modal Verbs in English